-This document describes how to connect a website application to an Anti-DDoS Advanced instance and verify the forwarding configuration.
+This document shows you how to connect website applications to Anti-DDoS Advanced instances and verify forwarding configurations.

-- The number of forwarding rules to be added in batches cannot exceed the current available quota.
+- The number of forwarding rule entries added in batches cannot exceed the current quota.

-To prevent service unavailability that occurs when the real server blocks the intermediate IP of Anti-DDoS Advanced, you are recommended to configure allowlist policies for the real server infrastructure, including firewall, web application firewall, intrusion protection system (IPS), and traffic management system, and disable the protection features of the host firewall and other security software programs (such as Safedog) on the real server or set allowlist policies for them, so that the intermediate IP will not be affected by the security policies of the real server.
+To prevent the service unavailability that occurs when the real server blocks Anti-DDoS Advanced's forwarding IP, we recommend configuring allowlist policies for the real server infrastructure, including firewall, Web Application Firewall, intrusion prevention system (IPS), and traffic management, and disabling the protection feature of the host firewall and other security software (such as Safedog) or setting allowlist policies, so that the forwarding IP will not be affected by the security policies of the real server.

-You can log in to the Anti-DDoS Console, select Anti-DDoS Advanced > Resource List on the left sidebar, find the row of the target Anti-DDoS Advanced instance, and click its ID/Name to view its detailed intermediate IP range on the Basic Information page that pops up.
+To view the detailed Anti-DDoS Advanced forwarding IP range, you can log in to the Anti-DDoS console, click Anti-DDoS Advanced -> Resource List on the left sidebar, find the row of the target Anti-DDoS Advanced instance, and click its ID/Name.

-After the forwarding configuration is completed, the protected IP of Anti-DDoS Advanced will forward the packets from the relevant port to the corresponding real server port based on the forwarding rules.
+After the forwarding configuration is completed, the Anti-DDoS Advanced IP will forward the packets from the relevant port to the corresponding real server port by following the forwarding rules.

 To ensure the stability of your business, a local test is recommended.
-The verification method is as follows:
+The verification methods are as follows:

-hostsfile to forward local requests to the protected website to the protected IP.
+hostsfile to direct local requests to the protected website to the Anti-DDoS Advanced IP.

-C:\Windows\System32\drivers\etcon your local compute and add the following content at the end:
+C:\Windows\System32\drivers\etc, and add the following content at the end of the text:

 hostsfile, the forwarding is successful.